-I really believe in the importance of alone time, especially in how it can help to clarify whats important to you.
-When you give your mind the space to breathe, where your not processing anything and there is no distracting stimuli, the things that are important to you (or it?) will naturally surface to your consciousness.
-If you start thinking about something for no reason, there's probably a reason you should be thinking about it.
-Moments like these I tend to value, and I place a lot of weight on the decisions I make during these times.
+I really believe in the importance of alone time, especially with how it helps to clarify what's important to you.
+When you give your mind the space to breathe, where you're not processing anything and there is no distracting stimuli, the things that are important to you (or it?) will naturally surface to your consciousness.
+If you start thinking about something for no reason, there's probably a good reason you should be thinking about it.
+Moments like these I tend to value and I place a lot of weight on the decisions made during these times.

 Erecting barriers against the existential is not new—before YouTube we had (and still have) mindless television and heavy drinking to help avoid deeper questions—but the advanced technologies of the twenty-first-century attention economy are particularly effective at this task.

 The presence of smartphones and devices that we can carry on our person at all times has given us the previously unimaginable ability to access...well...literally everything.
 If you don't see how insane that is then maybe you were born after 2000 and it's just expected for you (shouldn't you be making a TikTok right now or something?).
 Anyways, smartphones are, without a doubt, very powerful tools we've been given, but I'm convinced it's important we learn to properly manage this power without losing ourselves.
 It may sound hyperbolic, but I believe it's necessary.
 Just as art minimalism was a necessary response to the sensory overload of abstract expressionist art, so too must we respond to a world that claims it has given us all we ever wanted, right in our pocket.